Rep. Don Bacon tours detention facilities at border, says Congress needs to compromise

 “This has a lot of complexities,” he said.
 “It has a real human face.”

-Ernst said she toured a holding facility, a processing facility and a port of entrance in the Rio Grande Valley sector of the border near McAllen, Texas.
+Ernst said she toured a holding facility, a processing facility and a port of entry in the Rio Grande Valley sector of the border near McAllen, Texas.

 “We were given complete access in every facility.
 In every location we found shelves full of food, water, clothing and hygiene products,” she said in a statement.
 “The facilities also had air conditioning, medical care, showers, washers and dryers, and phones for migrants to use.”

-King, went a step further in rebutting the Democrats’ criticisms of border facilities.
-He said he drank out of a water fountain attached to the toilet where the migrant women were being held.
+King went a step further in rebutting the Democrats’ criticisms of border facilities.
+He said he drank out of a water fountain attached to a toilet where the migrant women were being held.

 The water came from an attached sink and was “actually pretty good,” he said, adding, “I smacked my lips.”